Butch Newman is in his 11th year as Trinity’s Director of Tennis.

 As a Tiger player, Coach Newman became Trinity’s first tennis All-American in 1963 with Chuck McKinley (who won Wimbledon the same year).
 Coach Newman also received the honor in 1965.
 The “iron man” Coach Newman recorded a singles record of 53-2 from 1962-1965 and is still the best individual mark at Trinity.
 Coach Newman was an NCAA quarterfinalist in singles (1963) and doubles (1965, with Cliff Buchholz).
 The duo amassed a doubles record of 24-3.

 Coach Newman received a Bachelor of Science degree in mathematics from Trinity in 1965.

 The winner of 14 national singles and doubles titles, Coach Newman was a member of the U.S. Junior Davis Cup Team from 1961-1963 and was captain of the squad in 1965.
 He played many world-class tournaments, including Wimbledon and the U.S. Open.

-Coach Newman and his wife, Linda, have been married for over 50 years and are the parents of three adult children, two daughters and one son.
+Coach Newman and his wife, Linda, have been married for 53 years, and are the parents of three adult children, two daughters and one son.
 The Newmans also have eight grandchildren and four great grandchildren.